Meziano/ms-tutorial-004/README.md

   <artifactId>spring-cloud-config-server</artifactId>
 </dependency>
 ```
-that adds an embedded *Config Server* to our application.
 Per default the *Config Server* manages a Github repository.
 To keep it simple we will use a filesystem repository.
 ### The ConfigApplication
-The *ConfigApplication* must be annotated with @
+The *ConfigApplication* must be annotated with *@EnableConfigServer* to add an embedded *Config Server* to our application
 ```
 package de.meziane.ms;
 ...